Iain Picton: Federation of Conservative Students and National Union of Students

 Picton was active in the Liverpool University Branch of the Federation of Conservative Students between 1970 and 1975.
 Liverpool University FCS was dominated by the moderate faction in the Conservative Party and a major player in the Students' Union.
 He became the sabbatical President of Liverpool Students Union and a delegate to the National Union of Students.
 He rose to become a National Vice-Chairman of FCS (1974–75) on the moderate ticket and was elected to the Finance Committee of the NUS, the first Tory in two decades.

 Conservative Party Youth and Community Officer

-After the Conservative defeat in the 1974 General Elections, the Conservative Party created a number of staff positions charged with building relations with elements of the community the Party considered vital to its electoral success such as voluntary groups and ethnic minorities.
+After the Conservative defeat in the 1974 General Elections, the Conservative Party created a number of staff positions charged with building relations with elements of the community the Party considered vital to its electoral success, such as voluntary groups and ethnic minorities.
 Picton was recruited to head up the Youth & Community position in the North West Region of England, working under the Area Agent, David Smith from 1975 to 1979.

 Parliamentary candidate

 In the 1979 General Election Picton stood as the Conservative Candidate in Rochdale, a Liberal – Labour marginal, held by Cyril Smith.
-The election was characterised by clashes between Young Conservatives and the supporters of the National Front Candidate, Jim Merrick.
+The election witnessed clashes between Young Conservatives and the supporters of the National Front Candidate, Jim Merrick.
 Merrick was a former Conservative Councillor from Bradford who had been expelled by the Conservatives in 1970 and gone on to found the British Campaign to Stop Immigration.

-The General election campaign in England was marred by serious, violent clashes.
-Rochdale became a focal point for demonstrations between local residents, left-wing groups and far-right supporters of Merrick and the one public meeting descended into a full-scale riot, requiring the town centre to be closed off and became the main news item on the BBC Evening News.